-To obtain an ESAVS Certificate of Small Animal Veterinary Practice in the discipline of your choice, you have to attend ESAVS courses, which are offered in several European locations, take and pass the respective examinations and keep a case log which promotes application of newly learned methods and skills in daily practice at home.
+To obtain an ESAVS Certificate of Advanced Studies (CAS) in Veterinary Medicine in the discipline of your choice, you have to attend ESAVS courses, which are offered in several European locations, take and pass the respective examinations and keep a case log, which promotes application of newly learned methods and skills in daily practice at home.
 Applicants who have already taken ESAVS courses in the past 5 years and who wish to enroll for the Certificate Program can have their previous ECTS points validated by the Examination Board provided they pass the respective examinations.

 Course Work (25 ECTS points)

 In total, a minimum of 25 ECTS have to be collected in course work.

 A minimum of 15 ECTS have to be accumulated in a major subject, i.e. the chosen discipline, and any remaining ECTS have to be obtained in minor subjects.